Somers High School (New York): Academics

 Somers High School offers a New York State regents curriculum augmented by Advanced Placement courses and a variety of electives.
 The school has local chapters of the National Honor Society and National Foreign Language Honor Society.

 For the 2006–2007 school year, Somers had a graduation rate of 100%, with 97% receiving a regents diploma and 61% receiving a regents diploma with advanced designation.
 Of graduating students 77% enrolled in a four-year college, 18% enrolled in a two-year college, 5% became employed full-time, and fewer than 1% joined the military.

 In 2008 Alexander Saeboe won second place in the team competition at the prestigious Siemens Competition in Math, Science & Technology.

 Athletics

 Somers High School's mascot is an elephant, and teams' nickname is the Tuskers, both in honor of the town being known for hosting the first American circus.

 Baseball

 The baseball team had won league titles in 1972, 2000, and 2001.
 In 2007 the team won the Class A title.
 The team followed up with another Sectional title in 2008.
 In 2009 they won the Section 1 Class A crown.

-In 2007 Rob Sanzillo, a Somers High School graduate (class of 2003), was drafted in by the St. Louis Cardinals.
+In 2007, Rob Sanzillo, a Somers High School graduate (class of 2003), was drafted by the St. Louis Cardinals.